-In addition, an employer may find it strategically or psychologically advantageous to isolate the employee from his new employer by not sending the cease and desist letter to the employer.
+In addition, an employer may find it strategically or psychologically advantageous to isolate the employee from his new employer by sending the cease and desist letter to the employer.
 However, the employer should consider the risk that if the letter is inaccurate or the employee is fired, as a result of the letter, the employer may face a claim by the new employer or the employee for:

-- Defamation.
+- · Defamation.

-- Tortious interference with contract.
+- · Tortious interference with contract.

-- · Tortious interference with business relations.
+- Tortious interference with business relations.

 For more information, see Deciding Whether to Include the Employee's New Employer in the Action.
 For a sample letter, see Standard Document, Restrictive Covenant Cease and Desist Letter to New Employer.
+For a sample response by the new employer, see Standard Document, New Employer Response to Restrictive Covenant Cease and Desist Letter.